Shaik-Shameer-Vali/Shaik-Shameer-Vali/README.md

 - 👋 Hi, I’m @Shaik-Shameer-Vali
 - 👀 I’m interested in ...Software development
 - 🌱 I’m currently learning ...web development
-- 💞️ I’m looking to collaborate on ...projects based on websites
+- 💞️ I’m looking to collaborate on ...Projects based on websites
 - 📫 How to reach me ...
-DM me on my social accoounts
+DM me on my social accounts
+- Exited to contribe for open-source Projects

 <!---
 Shaik-Shameer-Vali/Shaik-Shameer-Vali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.